chickowar/Chess/README.md

 # Chess
 Trying to make web platform for Chess (Sweden Variation)

-# 0.1.5 - Fixed castling bugs
+## 0.1.6 -
+### Added move tracking, reverting moves, NEW WEBSITE INPUT '-' (which reverts a move)
+### fixed bugs of tracking unmoved_pieces, fixed the way MoveMaker and PieceChecker work

-Commit - "Fixed Castling"
+Commit - "Tracking and reverting moves"
-1 room, working board, ACTUAL CHESS LOGIC, turn-based
-#### Faults: no en passant, no mates
+1 room, working chess, no mate, no in-check state, tracks and reverts moves